jacob-carlborg/notes/testing/magic_tricks_of_testing.md

 * Messages that are sent from within the object itself (e.g. private methods).
 * Outgoing query messages (as they have no public side effects)
-* Outgoing command messages (use mocks and set expectations on behaviour to ensure rest of your code pass without error)
+* Outgoing command messages (use mocks and set expectations on behavior to ensure rest of your code pass without error)
-* Incoming messages that have no dependants (just remove those tests)
+* Incoming messages that have no dependents (just remove those tests)

 Note: there is no point in testing outgoing messages because they should be tested as incoming messages on another object